What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

 Disney’s Grand Floridian Mini Golf Set Up at Easter

-When you check in to your resort, be sure to grab the monthly Recreation Activities Sheet (often available at the front desk, concierge, or near the lobby entrance).
-This colorful handout outlines all the special events, crafts, poolside games, and holiday activities happening at your resort during that month.
-Around Easter, you’ll often see:
+When you check in, be sure to grab the monthly Recreation Activities Sheet.
+This is usually available at the front desk, concierge desk, or near the lobby entrance.
+It is a colorful handout that outlines all the special events, crafts, poolside games, and holiday activities happening at that specific resort for the month.

-• Egg hunts or bunny hops on resort lawns
+Egg hunts or bunny hops on the resort lawns

-• Springtime pool parties with DJs and games
+Springtime pool parties with DJs and organized games

 🧺 Easter Baskets at Walt Disney World

-There are multiple magical ways to have an Easter Basket delivered to your room!
+There are multiple magical ways to have an Easter basket delivered right to your Disney resort room.

-Easter delights are on the way to Walt Disney World!
-Disney’s culinary teams have pulled out their springtime best, and your taste buds will be jumping with joy ahead of Easter Sunday, April 20, 2025.
+Easter delights are on the way to Walt Disney World.
+Disney’s culinary teams always pull out their springtime best, and every year the resort transforms into a pastel filled showcase of limited time treats and themed desserts.

 • Magic Kingdom: Think carrot cake, marshmallow eggs, and bunny-themed cupcakes.